jordierill/Exercices/README.md

                   QuickSort class: contains the recursive implementation of the quicksort algorithm used by the rack class.

-                  Main class: Allows the interaction between the user and the sorting balls application by means of the Console.
+                  MainSortingBalls class: Allows the interaction between the user and the sorting balls application by means of the                         Console.

                   RackTest class: Testing class of the sorting balls exercice (JUnit).